Preparing for School

 Starting school is an important milestone in the life of a child.
 It is a time of change and adjustment both on the part of the child and of his/her parents.

-Once your child’s enrolment is confirmed, you will be advised when they can start pre-school class, which is usually held on a Friday from 0830-1030.
+Once your child’s enrolment is confirmed, you will be advised when they can start pre-school class, which is usually held on a Friday morning.

 We recommend students attend the pre-school class for four weeks immediately prior to starting at school.
 These classes will help you and your child see what happens at school and makes the initial adjustment easier.
 All children stay until 3.00pm from the day they start school.